 Most barndominiums feature metal siding and roofing while traditional homes often have asphalt roofs and wood or vinyl siding.
 Metal siding and roofing can last 40 to 70 years while asphalt roofs often need repair or replacement after about 20 years.
 Wood and vinyl siding have life spans of 20 to 40 years.

 Traditional homes are built with wood frames.
 A wood stud frame can last 100 years or longer but is also susceptible to wood rot and water damage.
-Damage to the roof or gutters may allow water to penetrate the wall cavities and damage the frame, which is less of a threat with a barndominium.
+Damage to the roof or gutters may allow water to penetrate the wall cavities and damage the frame, which is less of a threat to a barndominium.

 The climate where you plan on building your barndominium may impact its life span.
 Building a barndominium near the ocean or in an area with high humidity levels increases the risk of rust.
 Rust can limit the structural integrity of the frame and damage the siding and roof.